 Steps to take to avoid mistakes in your email marketing

 Email marketing can still be a powerful tool to reach customers.
 When it comes to running a successful email marketing strategy here are the best practices to keep in mind to help engage with customers and avoid missteps.

 The first thing that a recipient notices about an email is the subject, so this is where every email should start.
 Your subject line should be understandable and consistent with the content of the email.
 Here are some ideas to help you create clickable subject lines:

 - Avoid the word free – people like free things, but that word can trigger modern spam filters.
-Try “special gift” or other language if you want to extend an offer to your customers.
+Try “special gift” or other languages if you want to extend an offer to your customers.

 - Use ‘fear of missing out’ techniques – having limited-time sales and offers can encourage action.

 - Ask your customers for their input – asking for feedback, ratings, and other action makes your customers feel engaged.

 Good subject lines are the first step to avoiding email marketing mistakes that can render your efforts unsuccessful.

 Good email hygiene means keeping up with compliance rules, as well as maintaining accurate lists.
 There are several ways to ensure good email hygiene: